Physical Therapy (DPT) Courses

 2 Semester Credits

-The purpose of the first comprehensive practicum in the DPT curriculum is to synthesize content from semesters 1 and 2, while advancing clinical reasoning via the use of complex patient cases.
+The purpose of the first comprehensive practicum in the DPT curriculum is to synthesize content from semesters 1, 2, and 3 while advancing clinical reasoning via the use of complex patient cases.
 This course is designed to simulate students' challenges such as time management skills and prioritizing impairments and interventions to provide the most effective and comprehensive plan of care.
-The Comprehensive Practicum is the first step in certifying students' readiness for their full-time clinical experiences.
-Students must successfully pass the Practicum in order to continue in the curriculum.
+The comprehensive practicum is the first step in certifying students' readiness for their full-time clinical experiences.
+Students must successfully pass the practicum in order to continue in the curriculum.

 Offered at Providence